The previous post in this series concluded with the Top Ten results printed in the 06 November 1982 issue.

 Robot Granny, having edged back into the results in 10th place last time, is absent.
 Cheeky and Paddywack remain consistent in failing to trouble the typesetter of the poll results yet again.

-My examination of the fortunes of the ex-Cheeky Weekly funny folk in the Whoopee Top Ten polls will continue in future posts.
+My examination of the fortunes of the ex-Cheeky Weekly funny folk in the Whoopee Top Ten polls continues in part 8.